isabella232/ml-specialization-examples/chicago_travel_time_tfestimator/readme.md

 - Machine Learning pipeline to predict travel time of Chicago taxi rides based on pickup and dropoff locations and the time of ride start.
 - The pipeline collects a sample data from BigQuery open dataset, preprocesses, launches an AI platform hyper parameters training job and trains the final.
-- The model built is a Tensorflow deep neural network.
+- The model built is a Tensorflow wide and deep neural network.

 ## Creating a dataset
 Before running a hyper parameter training job it is required that you create a training and validation set.